peteroupc/MailLib/docs/PeterO.Mail.Message.md

  * System.ArgumentNullException:
 The parameter <i>bytes</i>
 is null.

 ### Message Constructor

     public Message(
         System.IO.Stream stream);

-Initializes a new instance of the [PeterO.Mail.Message](PeterO.Mail.Message.md) class.
+Initializes a new instance of the[PeterO.Mail.Message](PeterO.Mail.Message.md)class.
 Reads from the given Stream object to initialize the message.

 <b>Parameters:</b>